 Example Connection sequence with Remote Assistance

-1. The help desk staff leads by clicking on the shortcut or runing MSRA / offerRA from the command line will get the following GUI:
+1. The help desk staff initiates by clicking on the shortcut or runing MSRA / offerRA from the command line; they will get the following GUI:

-4. Now it tells the user that the connection has been successfully established.
+4. Now it signals to the user that the connection has been successfully established.
 For performance optimization Windows Aero is turned off, the color depth is reduced to 16 bit and the background image is disabled:

-7. The user has to reconfirm this request and agrees hereby that the help desk staff can control his workstation:
+7. The user has to reconfirm this request and agrees, thereby, that the help desk staff can control his or her workstation:

 After the handshake, the help desk employee can remotely work in the current user session.

 Closing the window on either side causes the remote assistance session immediately.